Package Torello.HTML

 Stateless Class:

 This class neither contains any program-state, nor can it be instantiated.
 The @StaticFunctional Annotation may also be called 'The Spaghetti Report'.
-Static-Functional classes are, essentially, C-Styled Files, without any constructors or non-static member field.
-It is very similar to the Java-Bean @Stateless Annotation.
+Static-Functional classes are, essentially, C-Styled Files, without any constructors or non-static member fields.
+It is a concept very similar to the Java-Bean's @Stateless Annotation.

 • 1 Constructor(s), 1 declared private, zero-argument constructor